 In some cases, the repair facility may accept what the warranty Administrator authorizes and waive the additional costs as it relates to the covered repairs.
 In some cases, the repair facility may charge you for the difference.
 Know where you stand before authorizing the repair facility to go forward.

 Before we leave this section, let's discuss emergencies.
 Most extended service contracts have an exception to the "Pre-authorization rule" for emergency repairs.
 But coverage for emergency repairs is very specific, as are the procedures for getting reimbursed.
-So be sure you understand the emergency repairs provisions.
+So be sure you understand the emergency repairs provisions because Murphy's Law of RVing says your problems most often occur when the warranty Administrator is closed.

 5. The warranty Administrator will pay what is necessary to complete a covered repair, but usually not for upgrades.

 Your repair facility may want to use upgraded parts or you may want to have upgraded parts.
-In certain circumstanes, the warranty Administrator may cover the upgrade if there is a good, well-documented reason.
+In certain circumstances, the warranty Administrator may cover the upgrade if there is a good, well-documented reason such as original parts no longer being available.

 However, don't expect that kind of approval, and remember you always have the option of paying the difference for the upgrades.